Chemical peel Treatment Guide

 Does a chemical peel hurt? +

-Will my skin peel afterward? +
+Will my skin peel after a chemical peel? +

-How soon will I see results? +
+How soon will I see results from a chemical peel? +

-Is there downtime? +
+Is there downtime after a chemical peel? +

 How often should I get chemical peels? +